If you're considering tying a reward to Flipd this semester, here are some successful ways to do it:

 4. Tie Flipd to Attendance

-Flipd works best when using it to track engagement as well as attendance.
-If you're using Flipd this way, it's encouraged to group all of these points together, in order to more easily export and calculate the data at the end of your semester.
+- Flipd works best when using it to track engagement as well as attendance.
+If you're using Flipd this way, you can do a combination of the method #2 and 3.

 Flipd Minutes: 450 mins. / 1500 class mins. = 0.3 x 10 available points = 3 points